sanjibbehera/minikubeLearnings/README.md

 #### This Repo page showcases my experience about how to setup MINIKUBE on Windows and Ubuntu Platform.
 #### First we will start with WINDOWS OS.
 Below are the steps done by me.

 #### Step 1.
+Prerequisites for MINIKUBE installation/configuration in Windows platform.

+> Oracle Virtualbox or any other Hyper-V software must have been installed in windows.

+> wmic.exe is used while configuring minikube, hence the path 'C:\Windows\system32\wbem' should be configured in PATH environment variable.

+#### Step 2.
 Download kubectl and minikube exe files from the below URLs and keep it in C drive in a folder say Kubernetes.

 > https://storage.googleapis.com/kubernetes-release/release/v1.17.0/bin/windows/amd64/kubectl.exe (download link for kubectl).